duckietown/docs-duckiesky_high_school/book/duckiesky_high_school/14-computing/10-pi/20-pi-bash.md

 **Hook:**

 -  This will be a lesson for the student on Bash scripting and the Shell.
 It is important to learn how to utilize a shell as it is the introduction to the inner processes of the operating system.
-- Conceptually connect Bash to Markdown in the sense that the computer is being affected via text: the purpose of Bash is to “control” the computer vs whereas Markdown is utilized for the purpose of "visual layout"
+- Conceptually connect Bash to Markdown in the sense that the computer is being affected via text: the purpose of Bash is to “control” the computer vs whereas Markdown is utilized for the purpose of "visual layout."

 ### Main Lesson